denismilovanov/PostgresqlDeployerGUI/README.md

 These cases related to functions currently are not supported:

-1. Trigger functions.
-2. Functions indexes are based on.
+1. Functions for functional indexes and handling triggers events are forbidden to be dropped automatically.
-3. Functions overloading.
+2. Functions overloading.
 It is not allowed to have more than one functions with the same or different names in one file.

 When you use custom type name you should also provide schema name (even if schema is in `search_path`):